IIITB-ARUL/IIITB-ASIC-Class/readme.md

 **What is .lib?**

 .lib file is a collection of logical modules which includes all basic logic gates.
-It alsos contain different flavors of the same gate (2 input AND, 3 input AND – slow, medium and fast version).
+It also contains different flavors of the same gate (2 input AND, 3 input AND – slow, medium and fast version).
 This gates will be more than sufficient to form any logical function.

 **Purpose of slower cells and faster cells:**